-Today, the National Park Service protects eight acres of the original farm known as James A. Garfield National Historic Site.
-Guided tour through the home led by park rangers and volunteers are offered daily from May-October and Friday-Sunday from April-November.
+Today, the National Park Service protects eight acres of the original farm known as the James A. Garfield National Historic Site.
+Guided tours through the home led by park rangers and volunteers are offered daily from May-October and Friday-Sunday from April-November.

 Where to Begin